 Loss of market share to competitors is the market risk to the Group.
-The Group's core markets in Hong Kong and the PRC are subject to increasing competition.
-Loss of business to competitors resulting from failure to consider changes in the environment in Hong Kong and the PRC could have an adverse effect on the Group's financial position.
-The Group has specialised sales and marketing teams and is committed to protect existing business with competitive pricing policies and high quality green and safe paint products.
+The Group's core markets in Hong Kong and Mainland China are subject to increasing competition.
+Loss of business to competitors resulting from failure to consider changes in the environment in Hong Kong and Mainland China could have an adverse effect on the Group's financial position.
+The Group has specialised sales and marketing teams and is committed to protect existing business with competitive pricing policies and high-quality green and safe paint and coating products.